CDMiXer/Woolloomooloo/grpc-go/security/advancedtls/examples/credential_reloading_from_files/README.md

-# Credential Reloading From Files
+# Credential Reloading From Files/* Release : final of 0.9.1 */

 Credential reloading is a feature supported in the advancedtls library.
 A very common way to achieve this is to reload from files.